3dasd/3dasd.github.io/content/docs/tutorials/electronics.md

 [this Gerber file](https://github.com/3dasd/lidar-pcb/raw/master/scanner-power-supply/v3/Gerber_v3-2021-04-01_2021-04-02.zip).

 The power plug PCB is too small for automated assembly.
-You won't be able to enable `SMT assembly` and will need to separately order parts for this PCB.
+You won't be able to enable `SMT assembly` and will need to separately order parts for this PCB (see below).

 Once you're done with the second PCB, finish your order with `Secure Checkout`.

 ### Connectors and Hall sensor

-You can order the following from LCSC:
+You need to order the following from LCSC (or your local store):

 - `3x JST PH-6 male`: one for the LIDAR connector and two for the motors
 - `2x JST PH-4 male`: for the motors